giantswarm/docs/sources/installation/index.md

 ## Prerequisites: Install the CLI and create a cluster.

 We currently don't have an automated sign-up.
-So for the installation of your cluster and the Commandline interface (CLI) we like to ask you to write an an email to support@giantswarm.io.
+So for the installation of your cluster and the Commandline interface (CLI) we like to ask you to write an email to support@giantswarm.io.
 In this Email please include:

   * Full name and Email-Adress
   * If you are working on a Mac or a Linux machine